taylorjdawson/Content/projects/Plasma MVP/JavaScript/Finalize Exit/task.md

 3. If an exit is ready to be finalized, we can transfer the amount back to the exitor (as well as the `EXIT_BOND`).

-4. The last thing we'll want to do for finalized exits is make sure we clean up the memory.
-We'll need to `dequeue` the exit from the queue and then delete the `exitor` from our `exits`.
+4. The last thing we'll want to do for finalized exits is ensure we `dequeue` the exit from the queue so it cannot be exited again.